-As the procedure for making an application to the BOI is lengthy and complicated, it is best done through a competent Thai lawyer.
+As the procedure for making an application for either is lengthy and complicated, it is best done through a competent Thai lawyer.
 Thai Residential can assist you in recommending a lawyer for this purpose.

 Buying in Your Thai Spouse’s Name

-As always, we recommend you always consult a reputable lawyer if purchasing a property through a Thai Spouse.
+As always, we recommend you consult a reputable lawyer if buying a property in Phuket through a Thai spouse.